If you’re a casual Christian with no interest in a life-changing relationship with God, this article isn’t for you.

 So what I’m about to suggest is my counsel for utilizing personal and group prayer to bolster your spiritual life and that of your church family.

 - Stay in place.
 Just hold your peace.
-You heard the pastor say “in closing” and the music has resumed but that does not mean it’s time to physically leave.
+You heard the music resume but that does not mean it’s time to physically leave.
 This is not the time to close up your belongings for the trip to the parking lot.
 You could distract someone that the Holy Spirit is dealing with for salvation or healing.
-A few careless missteps could negate all the prayers for that person.
+A few careless missteps could negate the Spirit’s gracious drawing of that person.

 The core protocol during the invitation and the altar service is all about respecting the possibilities.
 God is working behind the scenes to do more than you can imagine.
 So have faith in God.